brootware/kali-ctf/README.md

 # Fast-lab

 Fast-lab automates downloading and installation of additional tools, frameworks and packages in a Kali virtual machine.
-The tool installs both offensive (Red) and defensive/forensics (Blue) tools for Capture The Flag (CTF) competitions.
+The tool installs defensive/forensics (Blue team) tools in addition to Offensive (Red team) tools for Capture The Flag (CTF) competitions.

 ## What's included